-The company consistently captures a host of travel industry best-in-class awards, including “Best Domestic Airline” in both Condé Nast Traveller’s Reader’s Choice Awards and Travel + Leisure World’s Best Awards for the past eight consecutive years.
+The company consistently captured a host of travel industry best-in-class awards, including “Best Domestic Airline” in both Condé Nast Traveller’s Reader’s Choice Awards and Travel + Leisure World’s Best Awards.

 During its early years of operation, the airline received key operational and financial support from US blue-chip investors and the Virgin Group.
 On the back of a solid trajectory of growth and profitability, Virgin America was listed in November 2014 on the NASDAQ at a market capitalisation of US$1.2bn, positioning the company for its next stage of growth whilst allowing for a partial exit for its initial investors.

-As of September 30th, 2015, Virgin America operated a low-cost fleet of 55 A320s, flying over 6.7 million passengers to 21 destinations in the US and Mexico each year.
+As of December 31st, 2016, Virgin America operated a low-cost fleet of 57 A320s, flying 7 million passengers to over 20 destinations in the US and Mexico each year.

-On April 4 2016, Alaska Air Group announced it will acquire Virgin America for $57 per share for an approximate $4bn aggregate transaction value.
+On April 4th 2016, Alaska Air Group announced the acquisition of Virgin America for $57 per share for an approximate $4bn aggregate transaction value.
+The deal completed in December 2016.
 On March 22nd 2017 Alaska Air Group announced its plans to retire the Virgin America brand.